 Year by year, the number of both foreign and domestic tourists visiting the festival has been increasing, as the scope has been expanded with international participants, adding international status to the ice festival.

 We will inform about next year’s Blue Pearl 2017 International Ice Festival dates sometime in March 2017.

 ABOUT KHUVSGUL LAKE

 The pristine lake Huvsgul stretches for 136km in the Alpine-like mountains, and the deepest point of the lake is 262m.
 The lake freezes over from December until April or May revealing fantastic lacy ice patterns.

 The Huvsgul region itself is a home to the Tsaatan – Reindeer Herders of Mongolia, an ethnic group famous for their distinctive lifestyle based on keeping reindeers in the depth of the Taiga.

 You can join existing tour groups from Ulaanbaatar or take a private tour with your family and friends (enquire from travel agents near you).

 If you drive in Mongolia (you have a driving permit) you can drive yourself (make sure your vehicle is good for snow, and you travel with a Mongolian friend who can assist you with directions).
-The Lake Huvsgul is some 12hr drive (895 kilometer) from Ulaanbaatar with some good stops on the way for food and accommodation (all paved road).
+The Lake Huvsgul is some 12hr drive (895 kilometers) from Ulaanbaatar with some good stops on the way for food and accommodation (all paved road).

 Moreover, flight to Murun city, the center of Khuvsgul aimag is available on the occasion of the festival at about 500-600 thousand MNT.
-Then you can take taxi to the Khatgal village which is 100 km away from Murun city.
+Then you can take a taxi to the Khatgal village which is 100 km away from Murun city.